Astor Court Building

-The Astor Court Building is a 12-story, 164 unit apartment building on Broadway between West 89th Street and 90th Street on the Upper West Side of Manhattan in New York City, built in 1916.
-It was designed by architect Charles A. Platt for developer Vincent Astor.
+The Astor Court Building is a 12-story, 164 unit apartment building on Broadway between West 89th Street and 90th Street on the Upper West Side of Manhattan in New York City, United States.
+Built in 1916, it was designed by architect Charles A. Platt for developer Vincent Astor.
 The twelve-story building is constructed around a landscaped courtyard.
 Architectural historian Christopher Gray believes that the landscape architect may have been Ellen Biddle Shipman.
 The building became a co-op in 1985.

 Famous residents include Joy Behar from The View.